 If you are not comfortable speaking to your parent face-to-face, writing a letter can be a good alternative.
 A letter allows you to express how you feel without your emotions confusing you.
-It also gives your parent the opportunity to read it on their own time.
-Giving them some time to process what you needed to say allows them to be less defensive than they may be if they were confronted in person.
+It also gives your parent the opportunity to read it on his or her own time.
+Giving your parent some time to process what you needed to say allows him or her to be less defensive than he or she may be if confronted in person.
 A good idea when writing a letter is to put it away for a day when you've finished, and then read it again to make sure you've said what you really want to say.